 Though retirement may seem like a lifetime away—especially after recently finishing up school—i saving for retirement as soon as is practical is a common financial goal.
 Though your post-practice life likely feels far away, it’s helpful to get into the habit of putting away something regularly.
 With a solid budget in place, You may be less likely to have to pick between paying down student loans or setting aside for retirement, either: it’s possible to do both.

 Depending on what makes the most sense for your situation and goals, you may want to invest your money in a 401(k), 403(b), or a traditional or Roth IRA.
 It may be helpful to keep in mind that the first rule of retirement savings is to maximize your savings, so if your new employer offers a match, this is something you may want to consider taking advantage of.
+To get started saving for retirement considering opening an ira with SoFi and get access to a broad range of investment options, member services, and a robust suite of planning and investment tools.

 Considering an Income-Driven Loan Repayment Plan